XDX1O1/Billiard-Application/README.md

 ## Running Project:

 ```
-For running the project is straight forward just run the main class make
+For running the project is straight forward just run the main class
 ```